nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 `switch` | Switch to activate beep on action (_disabled by default_).

-In addition to this, `humidifier` entity will have additonal attributes describing capabilities, current and last error code, time of last error, as well as last payloads received.
+In addition to this, `humidifier` entity will have additional attributes describing capabilities, current and last error code, time of last error, as well as last payloads received.

 This custom component creates following entities for each discovered air conditioner: